JohnW876/johnwithey1/README.md

 6. Change the working directory to the location you want the cloned directory to be made.
 7. Type git clone and paste the URL from step 4.
 8. Press enter to create your local clone.

+**To run on Gitpod:**
+1. Install the Gitpod browser extension.
+See link to instructions here - https://www.gitpod.io/docs/browser-extension/
+2. Once you have the Gitpod extension installed then simply click on the green Gitpod button as shown in the screenshot above and it will create a new workspace for you.

 ## **Credits**